On the trail: Sanders, Buttigieg spar over money, message in New Hampshire

 Her numerous policy proposals have led to the campaign slogan “Warren has a plan for that.”
 When one man mentioned the cost of prescription drugs, she explained her intention to use executive power to drop the prices of commonly used medications; another man got a quick summary of her plan to raise Social Security and Medicaid payments by $200 a month.

-Katie Straw, 30, told Warren her biggest worry is the amount of student debt she still needs to pay off.
+Katie Straw, 30, told Warren her biggest worry is her lingering student debt.

 “So you know about my plan to cancel student loan debt?”
 Warren asked, explaining she would erase debt for 43 million Americans.